 If your iPhone is your daily driver, it may be prudent to wait for a few days when a new iOS is released and then update manually to mitigate any risks.

-How-To Disable Automatic Updates feature on your iPhone for iOS 12
+How-To Disable Automatic Updates feature on your iPhone for iOS and iPadOS

-When you download the new iOS 12 update onto your iPhone, you will see various welcome screens.
+When you download the new iOS (or iPadOS) update onto your iPhone, you see various welcome screens.
 One of these screens is the “Keep Your iPhone Up to Date” screens.

 On this screen, if you choose ‘Continue’, the iOS auto-update feature is turned on by default.
 You will, however, get notification before any updates are installed even when auto-update is on.

 To disable auto-update, you can simply tap on ‘Install Updates Manually’ and move forward.